CoorsTek: Acquisitions and diversification

 In an effort to broaden its business beyond mostly structural and insulating ceramics, Coors Ceramics made several acquisitions in the late 1990s, especially of suppliers to the semiconductor industry.
-Coors acquired plastics manufacturer Tetrafluor Inc. of El Segundo, CA, in August 1997 for $15.8 million.
-Coors bought precision machine shops Edwards Enterprises of Newark, CA, and Precision Technologies of Livermore, CA, in March 1998 for $18M and $22M, respectively.
-Coors acquired ceramic maker Doo Young Semitek Co., Ltd., of Kyungbook, South Korea, for $3.6M in December 1999.
-Coors purchased machine shop Liberty Machine Inc. of Fremont, CA, for $4M in March 2000.
-In 1993, Coors sold circuit board manufacturer Microlithics Corp. to VisiCom Laboratories, and its ceramic subsidiaries in Ocean Springs, MS and Rio Claro, São Paulo, Brazil to undisclosed buyers.
-CoorsTek bought BAE Systems' 105-employee, 106,000-ft2 Advanced Ceramics in Vista, CA, in 2011 for $7M, and added product lines in body armor, helicopter seat plating and ceramic heaters.
-In September 2013 CoorsTek purchased Innovative Medical Device Solutions (IMDS) of Fort Worth, TX, for an undisclosed amount, merged it with C5 Medical Werks of Colorado, and created a new subsidiary, CoorsTek Medical LLC.
+Coors acquired plastics manufacturer Tetrafluor Inc. of El Segundo, California, in August 1997 for $15.8 million.
+Coors bought precision machine shops Edwards Enterprises of Newark, California, and Precision Technologies of Livermore, California, in March 1998 for $18 million and $22 million, respectively.
+Coors acquired ceramic maker Doo Young Semitek Co., Ltd., of Kyungbook, South Korea, for $3.6 million in December 1999.
+Coors purchased machine shop Liberty Machine Inc. of Fremont, California, US for $4 million in March 2000.

+In 1993, Coors sold circuit board manufacturer Microlithics Corp. to VisiCom Laboratories, and its ceramic subsidiaries in Ocean Springs, Mississippi and Rio Claro, São Paulo, to undisclosed buyers.
+CoorsTek bought BAE Systems' Advanced Ceramics in Vista, California, in 2011 for $7 million, and added product lines in body armor, helicopter seat plating and ceramic heaters.
+In September 2013 CoorsTek purchased Innovative Medical Device Solutions of Fort Worth, Texas, for an undisclosed amount, merged it with C5 Medical Werks of Colorado, and created a new subsidiary, CoorsTek Medical LLC.